orbit-love/awesome-dot-dev/README.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Additions should be added to the bottom of the relevant category.
+- Include a short description for each addition; this is required.
 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.